object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

 .. code-block:: console

     $ git status
-    On branch master
+    On branch main
-    Your branch is ahead of 'origin/master' by 1 commit.
+    Your branch is ahead of 'origin/main' by 1 commit.
       (use "git push" to publish your local commits)

     nothing to commit, working tree clean

 This is now quite different from what we've seen before.
-We're still on branch master, but now we're informed that we're ahead of `origin/master` by one commit.
+We're still on branch master, but now we're informed that we're ahead of `origin/main` by one commit.
 This is because we've made a commit locally on our machine, but we haven't yet pushed that change up to GitHub.
 Git helpfully informs us that we could remedy this situation using `git push`.
 Because we've committed all the